egonw/swat4hcls-2023--custom-scholia/paper/paper.md

 As part of the SWAT4HCLS hackathon we set out to generalize the Scholia platform [@extends:discusses:Nielsen2017Scholia] so that it can be run on other SPARQL endpoints.
 Example other endpoints fall in various categories with increasing needs of the generalization of Scholia.
-Simplest are the Wikidata subsets [XXXX] which use the same classes and properties as Wikidata.
+Simplest are the Wikidata subsets [@citesAsAuthority:LabraGayo2022] which use the same classes and properties as
+Wikidata.
 More difficult is a custom Wikibase, where identical classes and properties between Wikidata and the Wikibase have different identifiers and a mapping is needed.
 A third application is to run the custom Scholia version on top of the Wikidata but hosted with different triple store software.
 In this case SPARQL queries may need updating for removal